sveinung/writings/page_objects.md

  });
 ```

 Then we can move the interraction with the view into the page object.
-In this case the opening of the dropdown.
+In this case opening the dropdown and choosing the option "Satire".

 ```diff
  var DropDownViewPageObject = function(dropDownView) {